If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 The mixture will be very thick and pasty.
 Do not thin it out!
 This quick sourdough starter needs that flour for fermentation and energy.
 You’ll see how thin the mixture gets after 12-24 hours after every feeding.

 For the past few years, I’ve shared sourdough on Instagram.
 By far, the most common problems I helped troubleshoot were related to too cool of an environment for a beginning starter.

 Feeding in your sourdough starter is as simple as mixing in flour and water.

-Follow this easy step-by-step Instructions:
+Follow these easy step-by-step Instructions:

-Day 2 – Look for signs of fermentation: tiny bubbles on the bottom of the starter, pinprick sized bubbles on top.
+Day 2 – Look for signs of fermentation: tiny bubbles on the bottom of the starter, pinprick-sized bubbles on top.
 If you don’t see any signs after 24 hours, ensure your starter is being in an area that is at least 75º F.

 Discarding and feeding

 I find it’s easier to mix if you add the water first.
 Watch for signs of activity – larger bubbles and a hungry starter that’s thinner in texture.